Winning Workplace Giving Strategies For Nonprofits

 In-kind donations are a specific type of nonprofit gift, essentially comprising anything other than a monetary contribution.
 This often includes goods and services, including tangible commodities like school supplies or technological equipment, and professional services like graphic design, copywriting, and more.

 In terms of workplace giving initiatives, in-kind donations can be involved in a few key ways.
-First, a company might most an in-kind donation drive—such as a canned food or clothing drive—and encourage employees to participate by bringing their own donations to give.
+First, a company might host an in-kind donation drive—such as a canned food or clothing drive—and encourage employees to participate by bringing their own donations to give.

 On the other hand, an employer might provide the goods or services (e.g., a computer manufacturer offering free laptops), allowing individual team members to direct the specified gifts-in-kind to their favorite nonprofit organizations.